neu-se/CS4530-Spring-2024/Activities/Module14 Deployment Activity.md

 2. Create an API Key: Select the "Account" menu from the top toolbar, and then select "API keys & tokens".
 If prompted, re-enter your password.
 3. Click "Create API key", the big blue button at the top right.
 Enter any descriptive name that you would like for the "friendly name", and use the other default settings (US region, "standard" key type).
 Save the "SID" (this will be referenced later as the `TWILIO_API_KEY_SID`) and the "Secret" (this will be referenced later as the `TWILIO_API_KEY_SECRET`).
 Once you are sure that you have copy/pasted these for safe keeping, tick the "Got it!..." checkbox and click "Done".
 4. You should now be back to the "API keys & tokens" page.
 Take note of the "Live Credentials" in the box lower on this page.
 The "Account SID" and "Auth token" will be necessary for step 5.
-5. Create a `.env` file in the `services/townService` directory, setting the values as follows:
+5. Create a `.env` file in the `townService` directory, setting the values as follows:

 | Config Value            | Description                               |
 | ----------------------- | ----------------------------------------- |